jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_duration_w_date_and_time
 ========================================================

-So far, the ``duration`` :doc:`function </functions/functions>` has been tested with timestamps that contain only hours and minutes, but I could fall asleep on a Monday and wake up on a Tuesday.
+So far, the ``duration`` :ref:`function<functions>` has been tested with timestamps that contain only hours and minutes, but I could fall asleep on a Monday and wake up on a Tuesday.
 What would happen if I added dates to the timestamps?

 .. _test_duration_w_date_and_time_red: